In the tab Points options, you can configure in detail the rules that will let your customers earn points and the rewarding process.

 Based on the settings in the above image, if you are an administrator you will earn 1 point every 10€ spent, but if you are an editor, you will earn 1 point every 5€ spent, so double points!

 Please, note: If more rules apply to the same user, only one will apply: this why you can set priority in the section just below and choose one of the following options:

 - Use the role with the highest conversion rate: this will choose the rule that will award more points to the user (general conversion rate included).

-- Use the role with the lowest conversion rate: this will choose the rule that will award less points to the user (general conversion rate included).
+- Use the role with the lowest conversion rate: this will choose the rule that will award fewer points to the user (general conversion rate included).

-Assign points to guests that have a registered billing email: enable this option to make sure that if a guest user proceeds to the checkout without logging in but uses an email address that matches an existing user, then, points will be however assigned to this user.
+- Assign points to a guest if his billing e-mail is registered: enable this option to make sure that if a guest user proceeds to the checkout without logging in but uses an email address that matches an existing user, then, points will be however assigned to this user.

 So, if the total balance is 100 points and you refund an order that was worth 10 points, the customer’s balance will be updated to 90 points.

 - Do not assign points to the full order amount if a coupon is used: Enable this option if you do not want the user to earn points on a full order amount if they use a coupon.
 Instead, they will only earn points on the amount minus the coupon discount.
 For example: order total €30 minus €10 coupon discount, so the user earns points on €20 order value only.